NBISweden/module-openrefine-dm-practices/_episodes/02-working-with-openrefine.md

 > ## Exercise
 >
-> 1. Using faceting, find out on how `date` values more than one animal was registered.
+> 1. Using faceting, find out for how many `date` values more than one animal was registered.
 >
 > 2. Is the column formatted as Text or Date?
 >
 > 3. Use faceting to produce a timeline display for `date`.
 You will need to use `Edit cells` > `Common transforms` > `To date` to convert this column to dates.
 >
-> 4. During what period were most of the animals registered?
+> 4. During which month were most of the animals registered?
 >
 > > ## Solution
 > >
 > > For the column `date` do `Facet` > `Text facet`.
-A box will appear in the left panel showing that there are 19 unique entries in
+A box will appear in the left panel showing that there are 95 unique entries in
 > > this column.
 > > By default, the column `date` is formatted as Text.
 You can change the format by doing `Edit cells` > `Common transforms` >
 > > `To date`.
 Notice the the values in the column turn green.
 Doing `Facet` > `Timeline facet` creates a box in the left panel that shows a histogram of the number of entries for each date.